 Nail artists come alive towards the end of October.
 Do you hear that?
 It’s the tap, tap, tapping of talons drumming impatiently.
-A melancholy, tinny beat gaining intensity as the darkness descends by 4pm and a damp chill sets in, It’s the sound of nail artists around the world - amateur and professional alike - waiting for this most auspicious of nights to blow up their social feeds and create the kind of viral nail art we’ll be taking to the salon with, ‘Can you do it like this?’ echoing off the walls.
+A melancholy, tinny beat gaining intensity as the darkness descends by 4pm and a damp chill sets in.
+It’s the sound of nail artists around the world - amateur and professional alike - waiting for this most auspicious of nights to blow up their social feeds and create the kind of viral nail art we’ll be taking to the salon with, ‘Can you do it like this?’ echoing off the walls.
+Even if there are no parties this year.
 Halloween.
-Pagan holiday, growing British obsession, and the night when nail artists around the world gather their collective resources to out-shine each other in a global nail-off.
+Pagan holiday, growing British obsession, and the night when the artists around the world gather their collective resources (virtually, anyway) to out-shine each other in a global nail-off.

 Nail art as its own denomination didn’t really come into effect until around 2012 when it exploded onto our screens (and nails) in a way that was unprecedented.
-Perhaps as a backlash to the recession a few years before, but they were suddenly seen as an affordable form of self-expression and they’ve since clawed their way into our culture, reflecting the zeitgeists of the time, and have even been used as political (albeit ten character) statements.
+Perhaps as a backlash to the recession a few years before, they suddenly became an affordable form of self-expression and they’ve since clawed their way into our culture, reflecting the zeitgeists of the time, and have even been used to spell out political (albeit ten character) statements.
 Who can forget Lindsay Lohan’s ‘F*** U’ in court.

 Nail adornment is of course nothing new - those enterprising Egyptians were at it as far back as 3000BC, dipping their digits in henna to seduce as well as pull rank over their less prosperous sisters.